Home

 More attention and research has been given to biological controls.
 These are often insect specific and must be applied well in advance of any turf damage.

 This section will show you how to identify problem insects and methods of control.
-This requires that we become more active in scouting for insect activity, especially if we have had previous insect problems.
-It doesn’t matter if you are a golf course superintendent or a homeowner, the methods are the same.
-Knowledge is the real key.
+It doesn’t matter if you are a golf course superintendent or a homeowner, the methods are the same and knowledge is the real key.

 All About Lawn Grubs